 The Company is exposed to the risk of default by the counterparties with which it transacts and generally does not require collateral or other security to support financial instruments subject to credit risk.
 The Company monitors counterparty credit risk on an individual basis by periodically assessing each such counterparty's credit rating exposure.
-The maximum loss due to credit risk equals the fair value of the gross asset derivatives which are primarily concentrated with a foreign financial institution counterparty.
-The Company considers these exposures when measuring its credit reserve on its derivative assets, which was \$18 and \$75, respectively, at September 30, 2011 and September 30, 2010.
+The maximum loss due to credit risk equals the fair value of the gross asset derivatives which are primarily concentrated with two foreign financial institution counterparties.
+The Company considers these exposures when measuring its credit reserve on its derivative assets, which was \$46 and \$18, respectively, at September 30, 2012 and September 30, 2011.